 I like to instill a love of music with my students, and pay close attention to their interests and needs.
 I am very patient with students and am always looking for new ways to connect with each student.
 I provide lessons which sometime include computer games to assist in the learning process.
 My instruction fee is reasonable.

-I enjoy working with each student and tailoring lessons for their interests.
-I always strive for excellence and try to make lessons fun.
+I enjoy getting to know their personalities and interests.
+It is a joy to watch each student's music abilities grow.
 I certainly love interacting with each student as well as their parents or guardians, as lessons are actually a family affair.
 I’m flexible with hours as needed.
 My best reward is seeing students’ faces when they reach that shining moment of understanding.

 Her patience is appreciated because I have a son that is slight autistic.
 I believe it’s too soon to rate Laura in my opinion